 But if you’re a normal person, and you’re looking for creative ways to make extra money instead of worrying about how you’re going to spend it, then this post is for you.

-Because of the Internet, we now have a million resources available to us, which includes a million platforms on which to pick up a little extra work and a million platforms to help us save money on flights, hotels, etc.
+Because of the Internet, we now have a million resources available to us, which includes a million platforms on which to pick up a little extra work and a million platforms to help us save money on flights, hotels, and everything else related to travel.

-However, since there are probably literally a million resources, some are more legit than others.
-Like, getting paid to create a PowerPoint presentation on Fiverr?
+However, since there are lots and lots of resources available, some are more legit than others.
+Getting paid to create a PowerPoint presentation on Fiverr?
 Super legit.
 Doing a (clothed) photo shoot with a Craigslist photographer in which you get paid in drinks as well as cash?
 Maybe not so legit.
 But it made for a good story.
 Ask me about it if you see me.

 Below is a list of Internet resources that are 100 percent legit, and I know, because I’ve used them all.